AngieN7/PLP-CS330/PPL1.md

     _ex. helloworld.cpp_

-2. Then you will compile the program by calling the appropriate compiler, with the name of the file you'd like the results to output to and the file name.
+2. Then you will compile the program by calling the appropriate compiler, with the name of the file you'd like the results to output to and the file that it is taking input from.
 If there are errors the code will not compile, and the terminal will reflect the location of the error, as well as the type of error.
 Once the error is corrected in the text editor, one must be sure to re-compile the file with this same command.

    _ex. gcc -o helloworld helloworld.cpp_